Privacy-Cost Trade-offs in Smart Electricity Metering Systems: Introduction

-The main contributions of this paper are as follows: \begin{enumerate} \item While full information on the future electricity consumption is assumed to be available at the EMU in \cite{Tan:2017TIFS} and \cite{Giaconi:2017SGC}, which we call the \textit{long horizon} model (LHM), here we consider a more realistic scenario whereby the consumer's future consumption profile is only partially known to the EMU, in a \textit{moving} or \textit{receding horizon} manner, which we call the \textit{short horizon} model (SHM).
-The optimal solution at any time is computed only based on the currently available information within the \textit{prediction horizon} by adopting a model predictive controller, recently implemented in a SM setting in \cite{Chin:2017TSG}.
+The main contributions of this paper are as follows: \begin{enumerate} \item While full information about the future electricity consumption is assumed to be available at the EMU in \cite{Tan:2017TIFS} and \cite{Giaconi:2017SGC}, which we call the \textit{long horizon} model (LHM), here we consider a more realistic scenario whereby the consumer's future consumption profile is only partially known to the EMU in a \textit{receding horizon} manner, which we call the \textit{short horizon} model (SHM).
+The optimal solution at any time is computed only based on the currently available information within the \textit{prediction horizon} by adopting a model predictive controller, recently implemented in an SM setting in \cite{Chin:2017TSG}.
 We present a detailed comparison of the results for SHM and LHM. \item We introduce a target load profile computed as a low-pass filtered version of the user load, since higher-frequency components of a user's consumption profile leak more information about her behaviour, compared to lower-frequency components.
-To the authors' knowledge, this is the first time that such a target profile has been studied in the SM privacy-preservation literature. \item We propose a more practical EMP which performs the optimization less frequently.
-The optimal solution is computed in batch, reducing the algorithm's computational load at the expense of the privacy-cost trade-off.
-Finally, we compare the privacy-cost trade-offs for all the scenarios considered. \end{enumerate}
+To the authors' knowledge, this is the first time that such a target profile has been studied in the SM privacy-preservation literature. \item We propose a more practical EMP that updates the optimal strategy less frequently.
+The optimal solution is computed in batch, reducing the computational load at the expense of the privacy-cost trade-off.
+Finally, we compare the privacy-cost trade-offs for all the schemes using real consumption and pricing data. \end{enumerate}

 The remainder of this paper is organized as follows.
 In Section \ref{sec:SystemModel} we present the system model, while in Sections \ref{sec:constantTargetLoad} and \ref{sec:filterTargetLoad} we consider the SHM for a constant and a filtered target load profile, respectively.
 A more practical EMP with less regular policy updates is analyzed in Section \ref{sec:suboptimal}, while conclusions are drawn in Section \ref{sec:conclusion}.